How the Lottery Benefits Low-Income Communities

 The National Government’s General Accounting Office (NGISC) does not provide evidence that lotteries specifically target low-income citizens.
 Marketing directly to these consumers would be impractical from both a business and political standpoint.
 Yet, people frequently purchase lottery tickets outside of their neighborhoods.
 Many workers, shoppers, and lottery buyers pass through neighborhoods associated with lower-income residents.
 In addition, high-income residential communities have few retail outlets, gas stations, or lottery outlets.

-The Washington State Lottery reported revenues of $954 million in fiscal year 2021, with $603 million in prizes paid out to players and $229 in payouts to state programs.
+The Washington State Lottery Benefits reported revenues of $954 million in fiscal year 2021, with $603 million in prizes paid out to players and $229 in payouts to state programs.
 Those numbers don’t sound like much, but the revenues from the lottery add up.
 In Washington, $185.7 million was paid out in lottery winnings to the state’s Washington Opportunity Pathways Account, which funds early childhood education, vocational excellence programs, charter schools, and other education programs.

 The recent $1.584 billion Powerball jackpot was shared by three players from three different states.
 Maureen Smith and David Kaltschmidt set up a trust named The Nickel 95 Trust to manage their windfall.
 They continue to shop at the same Publix store they bought the winning ticket at and play the lottery each week.
 A few lucky people have claimed the jackpot, but no one has come close to matching the winnings.
 The lottery is a great source of incremental revenue for convenience stores.